Curious George 2: Follow That Monkey!: Release

-The film was released in the United States on March 2, 2010 as a direct-to-video release and received a theatrical release in select countries.
+Curious George 2: Follow That Monkey was released in the United States on March 2, 2010 as a direct-to-video release and received a theatrical release in select countries.

 Curious George 2: Follow That Monkey grossed $2.2 million throughout its entire theatrical run in three countries.
 The film was theatrically released in Sweden, Iceland, and Denmark, with the latter generating the most revenue.
 The film opened in 50 theaters in Denmark and finished seventh for the weekend, grossing $64,158.
 The film stayed at ninth for its second and third weekends.
 The film closed its theatrical run in the country with $1.1 million in box office receipts.
 In Sweden, the film opened in 47 theaters and finished sixth for the weekend, grossing $59,500.
 The film did better in its second weekend, adding only one theater and staying at sixth but grossing $122,295 and going up 105.5%.
 The film closed out its theatrical run in the country with $1 million.
 In Iceland, the film only opened in three theaters and finished 12th, grossing $1,794 with an average of $598 per theater.
 The film closed out its run in the country with $12,946, making much less than its predecessor.

+Home media

+Curious George 2: Follow That Monkey along with the franchise is available on Hulu starting in 2016.
+The franchise was picked up by Peacock in 2020 where it is running concurrently with Hulu.

 Reception

 Joly Herman of Common Sense Media awarded the film 4 out of 5 stars, writing that "cross-country caper with mild peril is OK for preschoolers".
+Bianca Schulze of The Children's Book Review wrote in her review: "Book characters in movies are a great way to connect reluctant readers with the wonderful world of books—The Man with the Yellow Hat and Curious George are so easy to like."